Peel (fruit): Uses

 Depending on the thickness and taste, fruit peel is sometimes eaten as part of the fruit, such as with apples.
 In some cases the peel is unpleasant or inedible, in which case it is removed and discarded, such as with bananas or grapefruits.

 The peel of some fruits—for example, pomegranates—is high in tannins and other polyphenols, and is employed in the production of dyes.

 The peel of citrus fruits is bitter and generally not eaten raw, but may be used in cooking.
-In gastronomy, the outermost, colored part of the peel is called the zest, which can be scraped off and used for its tangy flavor.
+In gastronomy, the outermost colored part of the peel is called the zest, which can be scraped off and used for its tangy flavor.
 A large piece of citrus peel, called a "twist", is often used to garnish cocktails.
 The fleshy white part of the peel, bitter when raw in most species, is used as succade or is prepared with sugar to make marmalade or fruit soup.
 The peel can also be candied, or dried to produce a seasoning (e.g., chenpi).

 Nutrition

-In a 100 gram reference amount, raw orange peel supplies 97 calories, with dietary fiber and vitamin C in rich content having 42% and 227% of the Daily Value (DV), respectively.
-Calcium content is 16% of the DV, with no other micronutrients in significant amounts.
-A 1 oz serving of raw orange peel provides 63% DV for vitamin C and 12% DV for dietary fiber.
+Raw orange peel is 73% water, 25% carbohydrates, 2% protein, and contains negligible fat.
+In a reference amount of 100 g, raw orange peel supplies 97 calories and 11 grams of dietary fiber, with vitamin C in rich content (136 mg).